alexjvr1/VelocityUCL/KaitlynNotes/README.md

    - Succesfully ran 00_fastqc_raw_museum.sh and 00_fastqc_raw_museum2.sh
    - succesfully ran 01a_museum_cutadapt_filtering_trimming.sh and 01a_museum2_cutadapt_filtering_trimming.sh
    - successfully ran 01b_concat_fastq_R1.sh and 01b_concat_fastq_R2.sh but manually move both sets of outfiles into a folder called 01a.mus.concat.cutadapt
-   - 01c_bbtools_repair_museum_ARRAY.sh does not seem to be running after submitting the job
+   - 01c_bbtools_repair_museum_ARRAY.sh does not seem to be running after submitting the job; UPDATE: it simply takes quite a while to run
+   - succesfully ran 01c_bbtools_repair_museum_ARRAY.sh